YoeriVD/dependency-injection-from-scratch/README.md

 # dependency-injection-from-scratch

 To prove a point how easy it is to write a dependency injection container.
-Start of in `Program.cs` and hopefully the comments explain everything.
+Start in `Program.cs` and hopefully the comments explain everything.

 ## Run